This Insignia comes equipped with parking sensors, satellite navigation, climate control, lumbar support, alloy wheels and more!

 Child locks on rear doors, Driver/passenger 2 stage auto adaptive airbags, Front and rear outer seat belt pre-tensioners, Front lateral airbags, Front side airbags, Full size curtain airbags, Height adjustable front seatbelts, Passenger airbag deactivation system, Seatbelt reminders for driver and front passenger, Three 3 point rear seatbelts, Tyre pressure monitoring system

-3 height adjustable rear headrests, Anti submarining seats, Front headrests, Front seat back map pockets, ISOFIX on front passenger and rear outer seats, Reclining front seats
+3 height adjustable rear headrests, Active front seats, Anti submarining seats, Front headrests, Front seat back map pockets, ISOFIX on front passenger and rear outer seats, Reclining front seats

 Immobiliser, Keyless Start, Locking wheel nuts, Remote central deadlocking, Remote security alarm system, Thatcham approved anti-theft system